 \subsection{Chain-like Schwinger spin nullifiers for the dual-rail quantum wire}

 Any linear combination of the nullifiers given in Equation (\ref{localnuls}) is also a Schwinger nullifier.
 In this section, we show that by taking positive combinations of some of these local nullifiers, chain-like nullifiers emerge.
-These provide information about a segment of the ring of entangled Schwinger spins on the dual-rail quantum wire, where the length of the segment depends on the amount of nullifiers summed.
-We illustrate this by considering a dual-rail quantum wire on eight Schwinger spins, which has corresponding nullifiers given by Equation (\ref{localnuls}) with $n=8$.
-Summing nullifiers $\hat{N}_1$ to $\hat{N}_{3}$ results in a nullifier of the form:
+These provide information about a segment of the ring of entangled Schwinger spins on the dual rail, where the length of the segment depends on the amount of nullifiers summed.
+We illustrate this by considering a dual-rail quantum wire on eight Schwinger spins with periodic boundaries, which has corresponding nullifiers given by Equation (\ref{localnuls}) with $n=8$.
+Summing nullifiers $\op N_1$ to $\op N_{3}$ results in a nullifier of the form:

 which we illustrate graphically in Figure \ref{fig:segment}.
-As can be seen from Figure \ref{fig:segment}, this resultant nullifier resembles one of the independent nullifiers illustrated in Figure \ref{fig:localnull} but is slightly extended in both directions along the wire, giving it a chain-like nature.
-It can be shown that by adding more nullifiers to the summed expression, this chain grows along the wire until all of the $n$ independent nullifiers have been summed, resulting in the global nullifier of expression (\ref{globx}).
+We call these chain-like nullifiers as it can be shown that by adding more nullifiers to the summed expression, the nullifier grows along the wire until all of the $n$ independent nullifiers have been summed, resulting in a global nullifier that is described in the next section.

-These chain-like nullifiers reveal information about any segment of the dual-rail quantum wire.
-The nullifier that is illustrated in Figure \ref{fig:segment} reveals that the total spin along the $x$-axis for Schwinger spins $2$ and $3$ depends on the values obtained by measuring $\hat{S}^0_{1_a,1_b}-\hat{S}^x_{1_a,1_b}$ and $\hat{S}^0_{4_a,4_b}-\hat{S}^x_{4_a,4_b}$, which can be done with beamsplitters and photon counting.
+These chain-like nullifiers reveal information about any segment of the dual rail.
+The nullifier that is illustrated in Figure \ref{fig:segment} reveals that the total spin along the $x$-axis for Schwinger spins $2$ and $3$ depends on the values obtained by measuring $\op S^0_{1a,1b}-\op S^x_{1a,1b}$ and $\op S^0_{4a,4b}-\op S^x_{4a,4b}$, which can be done with beamsplitters and photon counting.